-In this section I will provide a brief overview of action research, emphasise the importance of reflection in the methodology and present a summary of Donald Schön's work on reflection-inaction.
+In this section we will provide a brief overview of action research, emphasize the importance of reflection in the methodology and present a summary of Donald Schön's work on reflection-in-action.

-2.1 Action Research
+Action Research

 Action Research (AR) originated from the work of Kurt Lewin during the 1940s and has been summarised as an approach that "combines theory and practice (and researchers and practitioners) through change and reflection in an immediate problematic situation within a mutually acceptable ethical framework" (Avison et al., 1999).
 The application of AR has not been without controversy particularly in debates with positivist science on the justification and generation of knowledge.
 These arguments were addressed by Susman & Evered (1978) in their influential description of AR as consisting of a cyclical process involving five phases: diagnosing, action planning, action taking, evaluating, and specifying learning.
 The focus of AR is to address real-life problems through intervention together with the research objective of making a contribution to knowledge.
-In the realm of information systems (IS) research, Avison et al. (1999) argued that it took until ICIS 1998 for the community to agree that qualitative approaches, such as action research (AR), were finally gaining acceptance and proposed that "to make academic research relevant, researchers should try out their theories with practitioners in real situations and real organizations".
-Around the same time, Butler (1998) concluded that the interpretivist approach was emerging as the most appropriate medium for research in the area of IS development.
-Coghlan and Brannick (2005 p 125) emphasise the importance of the social and academic context in which action research is carried out and as a result the contextual setting of the case study is presented in section 4.
-This theme is echoed in the work of Bob Dick (Dick, 1993) which will have significant influence on the argument of this paper.
+In the realm of management information systems research, Avison et al. (1999) argued that it took until 1998 for the community to agree that qualitative approaches, such as action research (AR), were finally gaining acceptance and proposed that "to make academic research relevant, researchers should try out their theories with practitioners in real situations and real organizations".
+Coghlan and Brannick (2005) emphasise the importance of the social and academic context in which action research is carried out and as a result the contextual setting of the case study is presented later.
+This theme is echoed in the work of Bob Dick (1993) which will have significant influence on the argument of this paper.
 Dick, an academic working in the field of psychology, proposes that the AR methodology has the twofold aim of action and research:

-- action designed to bring about change in some community, organization or program - research to increase understanding on the part of the researcher or the client, or both and in many cases some wider community
+- action designed to bring about change in some community, organization or program - research to increase understanding on the part of the researcher or the client, or both - and in many cases some wider community

 Reason and Bradbury aim to "draw together some of the main threads that form the diverse practices of action research" and propose an almost lofty vision of AR contributing to the world's wellbeing and sustainability; in areas ranging from the economic and political to the psychological and spiritual.
-The following quotation with its emphasis on understanding and reflection is of particular relevance to this paper (Reason & Bradbury, 2001 p 2).
+The following quotation with its emphasis on understanding and reflection is of particular relevance to this paper (Reason & Bradbury, 2001).